The Entropic Measure Transform: Conclusions

 \section{Conclusions}

+In this paper we introduced and solved the entropic measure transform problem in Proposition~\ref{proposition:duality:relation:a}.
+The general characterization of the density process of the optimal measure $\mathbb{P}^{\star}$, was characterized by a semimartignale BSDE in Theorem~\ref{thrm_main}.
+Proposition~\ref{proposition:duality:relation:a} was used to interpret the conditional entropic risk of a random variable as a penalized conditional expectation, under the optimal measure $\mathbb{P}^{\star}$.
+Proposition~\ref{thrm_affine_characterization} used the EMT to obtain a convenient formula for computing the conditional expectation of a process which can be expressed as an affine process under a related measure.

-In this paper we considered the pricing problem for default-free bonds from a new perspective by formulating an optimal measure transformation problem.
-The solution of these problems consists of the optimal measure transformation and the value process and these are characterized by the solution of a decoupled nonlinear FBSDE.
+Theorem~\ref{thrm_main} and Proposition~\ref{proposition:duality:relation:a} were then used to characterized the pricing problem for default-free bonds from a new perspective by formulating an entropic measure transform problem.
+The solution of these problems consists of the entropic measure transform and the value process and these are characterized by the solution of a decoupled nonlinear FBSDE.
 The explicit solutions to FBSDEs under ATSMs and QTSMs can be found in \citet{hyndman2009forward} and \citet{Zhou2010}.
-We provide an equivalence relationship between the optimal control approach in \citet{gombani2012arbitrage} and the optimal measure transformation approach.
-We also extend the OMT problem to include jumps.
+We provide an equivalence relationship between the optimal control approach in \citet{gombani2012arbitrage} and the entropic measure transform approach.
+Since the EMT approach, introduced in this paper, can easily incorporate jumps, it is more flexible then the OSC approach.
+We also extend the EMT problem to include jumps.
 We give explicit solutions to the related FBSDEs with jumps, which generalizes \citet{hyndman2009forward} and \citet{Zhou2010}.
-Finally we form the OMT problem for defaultable bonds, in which case the related FBSDE generally does not have completely explicit solution due to the dependence on the general specification of the default time and recovery amount of the random terminal value of the BSDE.
-However, the partially explicit solution still simplifies the problem to solve the nonlinear FBSDE.
-A topic of future research is to consider specific models for the default time and recovery scheme where it may be possible to give more explicit solutions.
-It is also of interest to consider the OMT problem in the context of other derivative securities.
+Finally we formulate the EMT problem for defaultable bonds, in which case the related FBSDE generally does not have a completely explicit solution due to the dependence on the general specification of the default time and recovery amount of the random terminal value of the BSDE.
+However, the partially explicit solution still simplifies the problem of solving the nonlinear FBSDE.
+Future research can consider specific models for the default time and recovery scheme where it may be possible to give more explicit solutions.
+It is also of interest to consider the EMT problem in the context of pricing problems for other derivative securities.